inominate/eve-api-proxy/README.md

 Fast start mode will clear the cache on startup instead of reloading it.
 Should only be used for debugging when the proxy needs to be restarted with a very large cache.

-##### `Threads`
-Sets the number of operating system threads to run simultaneously.
-This is an internal Go setting and unrelated to the number of simultaneous workers.
-A setting of 0 will use one thread per available logical CPU.
-This should virtually never be anything other than 0 or 1.
-Default is 0.

 ##### `LogFile`
 File to use for general logging.
 Default is blank and will use stdout.